 What’s your study load like as a business analytics postgraduate student?

 Sandra: During my first year, I used to stress a lot about completing assignments and modules.
-Now I find that I have become better at managing my time to handle both while still carrying out other duties.
+Over time, became better at managing my time to handle both while still carrying out other duties.

 What’s it like to study cyber security as a postgrad, in comparison to your experience of undergraduate study?